 - adhere to and support restorative justice best practices; and

-- influence local and state policy around institutional responses to harms keeping public safety, victim needs and offender accountability at the forefront.
+- influence local and state policy around institutional responses to harms centering public safety, needs and accountability.

 Given both the historical and systemic exclusion, victimization, and criminalization of BIPOC in the State of Oregon, and nationally, RJCO believes that it is imperative that we as a collective body incorporate a critical race analysis to our work.
 Without it we will never achieve the transformative outcomes we are looking for in our work as Restorative Justice practitioners and advocates, and furthermore will likely continue to replicate patterns of systemic harms of the past.